 Religion in Indonesia

-Indonesia has the world’s largest population of Muslims and it might be daunting for expats from the West to move to a Muslim country.
-However, Indonesia is nothing like the Middle East, and while foreigners would do well to dress modestly and respect Muslim customs, the religious differences should not greatly affect their day-to-day lives.
+Indonesia has the world’s largest population of Muslims.
+While foreigners would do well to dress modestly and respect Muslim customs, religious differences shouldn’t affect their day-to-day lives too much.

 There are also significant Hindu communities in areas like Bali, as well as Christian and Buddhist populations.
 Awareness of major religious holidays, such as Eid for Muslims or Nyepi for Hindus, can also aid in understanding local customs and planning one’s activities.

 ►For first-hand accounts from expats living in this vibrant archipelago, see Expat Experiences in Indonesia